GovTechSG/ship-hats-migration/ship-hats-migration-what-to-expect.md

 ## Timelines

 We have completed evaluating SaaS-based CI/CD tools based on factors such as product offering, migration effort, feature roadmap, and SaaS hosting in Singapore.
 The procurement process is in progress.
-We are on track to pilot and test SHIP-HATS 2.0 in Q1' FY22.
-The pilots are by invitation only.

 Support for SHIP-HATS 1.0 will continue for **at least 1 year** from the roll out of SHIP-HATS 2.0 for all users.